If you want to know how to improve physical intimacy in marriage, there are several key things you need to keep in mind.

 There are many reasons why people might be uncomfortable or awkward when it comes to physical intimacy in marriage, so it’s important to remember that it’s okay—and sometimes necessary—to take things slower than you might like.

 2. Be romantic

-When most people think about physical intimacy, they think about gestures which are more or less romantic—hugging, kissing, cuddling and so on.
+When most people think about physical intimacy in marriage, they think about gestures which are more or less romantic—hugging, kissing, cuddling and so on.
 But physical intimacy is about more than kissing—physical intimacy is about feeling comfortable and enjoying being close to your partner.

 3. Cherish small physical signs

-Sometimes you may feel like if you just make your partner hug or cuddle, they will eventually warm up to the idea—but this is a big mistake that not only makes it more likely that your partner will not want to be physically intimate, it invalidates your partner’s feelings towards intimacy as well.
+Sometimes you may feel like if you just make your partner hug or cuddle, they will eventually warm up to the idea of building physical intimacy in marriage—but this is a big mistake that not only makes it more likely that your partner will not want to be physically intimate, it invalidates your partner’s feelings towards intimacy as well.

-It’s very important to recognize boundaries and limits in a relationship—you can work on improving physical intimacy, but you can’t force someone to be intimate with you.
+It’s very important to recognize boundaries and limits in a relationship—you can work on improving physical intimacy in marriage, but you can’t force someone to be intimate with you.

 Want to have a happier, healthier marriage?

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.